How Much Can You Do at Tokyo Disney at Night?

 The evening show in Disney Sea takes place on the lake in the middle of the park and it isn’t as easy to get a good spot for at the last minute as the parade in Disneyland as people snag the prime seats early.

-This new area at Tokyo Disney resort is immensely popular and works a little differently from the rest of the park – you have to have either a pass via a Vacation Package, a Disney Premier Access pass or a Stand-by pass for the rides or you can’t even go in to walk around.
+This new area at Tokyo Disney resort is immensely popular and works a little differently from the rest of the park – you have to have either a pass via a Vacation Package, a Disney Premier Access pass or a Stand-by pass to use the rides here.

-If this doesn’t mean anything to you, read our longer guide to getting into Fantasy Springs after this.
+If this doesn’t mean anything to you, read our longer guide to Fantasy Springs after this.

 Know the Parade Route